Mbed-TLS/mbedtls/programs/fuzz/campaign/README.md

 coverage builds — must define `FUZZING_BUILD_MODE_UNSAFE_FOR_PRODUCTION` itself, or it gets a different RNG than the harness and no recorded flight will replay (and the entropy module stays on with no sources, so the build fails outright).
+And `rand()` is one process-global stream, so anything that needs a recorded flight to replay has to rewind it (`srand(1)`) first.
+That applies in both
-And `rand()` is one process-global stream that nothing resets, so a program emitting more than one seed has to rewind it (`srand(1)`) before each, otherwise only the first seed matches what a freshly started harness produces.
+directions: a generator emitting more than one seed rewinds before each, otherwise only the first matches what a freshly started harness produces; and the four TLS/DTLS harnesses rewind at the top of `LLVMFuzzerTestOneInput`, because the libFuzzer driver runs persistently and never recycles the process.
+Without that, iteration 2 onwards starts from wherever iteration 1 left the stream and draws a different `legacy_session_id`, so the recorded flight fails the TLS 1.3 echo check and every iteration after the first is wasted.
+Measured on `seeds/fuzz_client/tls13_no_tickets`, instructions retired per iteration:
+24.3M with the rewind, 9.6M without — the latter being exactly what a two-byte junk input costs.

 This is a fuzzing-only configuration; never ship it.